samsquire/ideas2/README.md

 # 63. Title Finder - Vote on the division of work

 People with the same title do different things.
-We could decentralize by voting what tasks constitutes a role and eliminate burnout by shifting responsibilities off the same people who do most of the work.
+We could decentralize by voting what tasks constitutes a role and eliminate burnout by creating accurate titles and begin responsibilities off the same people who do most of the work in society.

 # 64.